Friday, April 09, 2010

 Why the Cabalisticall Doctors, who conceive the whole Sephiroth, or divine emanations to have guided the ten-stringed Harp of David, whereby he pacified the evil spirit of Saul, in strict numeration doe begin with the Perihypate Meson, or si fa ut, and so place the Tiphereth answering C sol fa ut, upon the fifth string:

 In modern times the Breton musician Alan Stivell (born 1944) promoted the popularity of the Celtic harp; his father having constructed a half-scale harp for him at the age of 9.
 I was lucky enough to hear the phenomenal playing and singing of Stivell at UEA in the 1970's.
-His Suite of folk-tunes Ys depicting a ghostly underwater town, sunk off the coast of Brittany, complete with lapping waves on shore (always a good sound to accompany the harp, even if only one long loop) was often on my record-player turn-table for several years.
-As ever it is the bardic, narrative element of the harp, evoking the recital of accompanying verse in troubadour fashion which sets the scene for this piece.
+His Suite of folk-tunes Ys depicting a ghostly underwater town, sunk off the coast of Brittany, complete with lapping waves on shore is a bardic, narrative element of the harp, evoking the recital of accompanying verse in troubadour fashion which sets the scene for this piece.

 Even more recently the Finnish composer Einojuhani Rautavaara (born 1928) composed an extremely modern-sounding Harp Concerto (2000).
-At times somber, even chilling, its a concerto of considerable emotional depth, rewarding for the receptive listener.
+At times somber, even chilling, its a concerto of emotional depth, which is rewarding for both performer and receptive listener.

 Just a kitsch Victorian Sunday school picture of the same story.
 The harp depicted here has grown into a much larger Symphonic and Concert-Hall sized instrument since the days of Rembrandt's modest sized instrument.